 The Eggplant Performance uninstall program does not remove your workspace or project data.
 If you do not want to save any of your workspaces, projects, or test results, you must manually delete them.

 Re-Installation on the Same Controller Machine

 If you intend to update your installation with a new release, you must carry out the following steps.

 - Uninstall Eggplant Performance as described in the previous section.

-- Install the latest version.
+- Install the latest version of Eggplant Performance.